osr1-cdc/curly-lamp/README.md

 - HHS protect RT-PCR data - Testing dataset downloaded from HHS Protect.
 Example provided in Resources : *Tests_ByCol_Date_Weekly.csv*.
 - Population Data - State population data.
 2018 data in Resources: *ACStable_B01001_40_2012_5.txt*

+## Important Note

+The current branch has the following custom defined lineages:
+- AY.4.2+ - AY.4.2 with Y145H and A222V
+- AY.35+ - AY.35 with E484Q

+All other lineages (including AY.4.2 and AY.35) are from default pangolin calls.

 ## How to run from a scicomp location

 Before running the scripts, variables for running must be updated in the `config/config.R` file.
 This repo and branch has been copied